⭐ What Is a Leach Field?

 Here is how the entire system works:

-- As the liquid passes through the leach field, it seeps into other ground underneath, where it is naturally filtered by the native soil.
+• As the liquid passes through the leach field, it seeps into other ground underneath, where the native soil naturally filters it.

 🚽 The Septic Tank